I) Instructions to create the "Parameters.txt" file

 (End of file)

-Following, we are going to explain each group and variable.
+Next, we explain each group and variable.

 The first group is: